Buried (film): Plot

-In 2006, Paul Conroy, an American civilian working in Iraq, awakes to find himself buried in a wooden coffin with only a Zippo lighter and a BlackBerry phone at hand.
+In 2006, Paul Conroy, an American civilian working in Iraq, awakes to find himself buried six feet underground in a wooden coffin with only a Zippo lighter and a BlackBerry phone at hand.
 As he gradually begins to piece together what has happened to him, he recalls that he and several others were ambushed by terrorists, passing out after being hit by a rock.
 He receives a call from his kidnapper, Jabir, demanding that he pay a ransom of $5 million or he will be left in the coffin to die.

 Conroy calls the State Department, which tells him that due to the government policy of not negotiating with terrorists, it will not pay the ransom but will try to rescue him.
 They connect him with Dan Brenner, head of the Hostage Working Group, who tells Conroy they are working to find him.

 Jabir calls Conroy again and demands he film a ransom video, threatening to execute one of his colleagues who survived the attack.
 Conroy insists that no one will pay $5 million, so Jabir drops the amount to $1 million.
-Despite his compliance in making the video, the kidnappers execute his colleague anyway and send him video of the killing.
+Despite his compliance in making the video, the kidnappers execute his colleague anyway and sends him video of the killing.
 Shortly afterward, distant explosions shake the area, which damage his coffin, causing it to slowly fill with sand.
 Conroy continues sporadic phone calls with Brenner, skeptical of his promises of help.
 Brenner informs Conroy that a man named Mark White was rescued from a similar situation three weeks prior and is now home safe with his family.